CristianT/LiteDBvsSQLite/readme.md

 * Max: 4655 objects/second
 * Avg: 4359 objects/second

-There is no tendency observed, the rate remains quite stable, and actually on of the highest rates is at the end of the run.
+There is no tendency observed, the rate remains quite stable, and actually one of the highest rates is at the end of the run.

 The final Database size was ~130MB for 1 million records